2018 Wisconsin Attorney General election

 The 2018 Wisconsin Attorney General election took place on November 6, 2018, to elect the attorney general of Wisconsin.

 Republican incumbent Brad Schimel, first elected in 2014, ran for re-election to a second term.
-Voting rights attorney and former federal prosecutor Josh Kaul, the Democratic nominee, narrowly defeated Schimel in the general election.
+Voting rights attorney and former federal prosecutor Josh Kaul, the Democratic nominee, narrowly defeated Schimel in the general election and became the first Democrat to be elected Wisconsin Attorney General since 2002.
 Terry Larson, the Constitution Party nominee, also garnered around 2% of the vote, greater than the vote difference between Schimel and Kaul.

 Republican primary

 Incumbent Attorney General Brad Schimel ran unopposed in the Republican primary.